-In July 2018, we published a community statement alongside 31 other organisations calling for PrEP to be made routinely available via NHS England from April 2019 - download this below.
+In July 2018, we published a community statement alongside 31 other organisations calling for PrEP to be made routinely available via NHS England from April 2019 - you can download this below.

 It's also crucial that there is agreement following the trial on a clear process for routinely commissioning PrEP on the NHS.
-We are working with the Department of Health and other organisations to do this.
+We are working with the Department of Health and Social Care and other organisations to do this.